 27. Tiger Geometric Tattoo

-Geometric tattoos are created using shapes and symbols, and the result is beautiful modern artwork.
-Almost any design can have a geometric element to it, and you can opt for a tiger outline or split the tiger head in two; one side normal and the other geometric for a piece that creates an interesting contrast.
-Your ink can also be as detailed or simplistic as you wish, letting you get creative and experimenting with different combinations and outcomes.
+Geometric tattoos are created using shapes and symbols, creating beautiful modern artwork.
+Almost any design can have a geometric element to it, and you can opt for a tiger outline or split the tiger head in two, one side normal and the other geometric, for a piece that creates an interesting contrast.
+Your ink can also be as detailed or simplistic as you wish, letting you get creative and experiment with different combinations and outcomes.
 The shapes and patterns can make you feel a sense of calm when looking at them.

 28. Tiger Half Sleeve Tattoo

 A half sleeve tattoo is a great option for someone who wants a large and detailed tiger design.
 It is also a fantastic way to express yourself, as covering a significant part of your arm takes time, money, and dedication.
 The half sleeve is much more versatile than a full sleeve, though, as it is easier to cover up.
 Choose to focus the design on the upper half of your arm if you wish to keep it hidden during the summer and winter months.
 There is no limit on what you can get inked, and your design is all about getting creative; these pieces look best when they follow a specific theme, for example, nature.
 Work with your chosen tattoo artist to create imagery and a technique that best suits you.